-31 Called up share capital
+30 Called up share capital

-Financial instruments issued are generally classified as equity when there is no contractual obligation to transfer cash or other financial assets.
+Financial instruments issued are classified as equity when there is no contractual obligation to transfer cash or other financial assets or issue a variable number of own equity instruments.
 Incremental costs directly attributable to the issue of equity instruments are shown in equity as a deduction from the proceeds, net of tax.